DaftMonk/angular-tour/README.md

-      animation        : true,                   // if tips fade in nextLabel        : 'Next',                 // default text in the next tip button scrollSpeed      : 500,                    // page scrolling speed in milliseconds offset           : 28,                     // how many pixels offset the tip is from the target cookies          : true,                   // if cookies are used, may help to disable during development cookieName       : 'ngTour'                // choose your own cookie name }
+      animation        : true,                   // if tips fade in nextLabel        : 'Next',                 // default text in the next tip button scrollSpeed      : 500,                    // page scrolling speed in milliseconds offset           : 28                      // how many pixels offset the tip is from the target }

 ### Customizing Templates